wuanghuei/thesis/README.md

 3.  **Prepare data:**
     *   Place the original MERL Shopping Dataset videos and labels into `Data/Videos_MERL_Shopping_Dataset` and `Data/Labels_MERL_Shopping_Dataset` respectively, following the train/test structure.
     *   The preprocessing scripts will generate data in `Data/full_videos`.
+4.  **Configure the pipeline:**
+    *   Edit `configs/config.yaml` to set paths, hyperparameters, and other settings for the different components (data loading, base model, RNN model, training parameters).
+Refer to the comments within the file for guidance.

 ## Usage